CVE-2026-42294: CWE-770: Allocation of Resources Without Limits or Throttling in argoproj argo-workflows

 Technical Summary

 Argo Workflows, an open source container-native workflow engine for Kubernetes, contains a resource allocation vulnerability (CWE-770) in its Webhook Interceptor prior to versions 3.7.14 and 4.0.5.
 The interceptor loads the entire request body into memory before authentication or signature verification on the /api/v1/events/ endpoint, which is publicly accessible.
-This allows an attacker to send a request with an extremely large body, causing the Argo Server to allocate excessive memory, potentially resulting in an Out-Of-Memory crash and denial of service.
+This allows an attacker to send requests with extremely large bodies, causing the Argo Server to allocate excessive memory and potentially crash due to out-of-memory conditions, leading to denial of service.
 The vulnerability is addressed by patches in versions 3.7.14 and 4.0.5.
-The CVSS 4.0 score is 8.2, indicating high severity.
-No known exploits in the wild have been reported.
-The vendor advisory from Red Hat confirms the issue and the availability of fixed versions.

 Potential Impact

-An attacker can cause the Argo Server to consume excessive memory by sending a large request body to the /api/v1/events/ endpoint, leading to an Out-Of-Memory crash and denial of service.
-This disrupts the availability of the Argo Workflows service.
-There is no indication of privilege escalation, data confidentiality, or integrity impact.
+Successful exploitation can cause the Argo Server to consume excessive memory resources, leading to an out-of-memory crash and denial of service.
+There is no indication of data compromise or privilege escalation.
+The vulnerability affects availability by crashing the service.

 Mitigation Recommendations